 What is a Spoodle dog?

-The exact origin of the Spoodle is really unknown, but they have started to become extremely popular over the last 15 years.
+The exact origin of the Spoodle is unknown, but they have started to become extremely popular over the last 15 years.
 The idea of the “doodle” dog originated in the 1980s when Wally Conron tried to create a Labradoodle for a visually impaired pet owner who suffered from allergies.
-The idea was a create a guide dog using the Labrador Retriever genes and combine them with a hypoallergenic Poodle!
+The idea was to create a guide dog using the Labrador Retriever genes and combine them with a hypoallergenic Poodle!
 Well, the idea worked, and today doodles are a very common dog breed.
 This Cocker Spaniel and Poodle mix is simply one of the doodle dog breeds!
 Let’s take a brief look at the history of the Cocker Spaniel and Poodle.